Pranaykumar30/Online-Railway-Reservation-System/README.md

 ### License

-This project is licensed under the .
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 See the [LICENSE](LICENSE) file for more details.

 ### Contact

-For any questions or feedback, please contact the project maintainer:
+For any questions or feedback, please contact:

 - Name: Yellanuru Madasi Pranay Kuamr
 - Email: pranaykumaryellanurumadasi@gmail.com